-After an extensive and robust public planning process asking the Xenia community as well as the larger Miami Valley community what THEY would like to see (and would patronize) in the Xenia Carnegie Library, the tabulations are in!
+After an extensive and robust public planning process asking the Xenia community as well as the larger Miami Valley community what THEY would like to see (and would patronize) in the Xenia Carnegie Library, by July 30, 2017, the tabulations were in!
 Over 269 ideas were generated by the public from the series of "votes" during the Carnegie Make a Wish Campaign.
-These priorities take into account the weighted voting process on Wednesday at the 3rd and final Public Meeting Input session at the downtown Xenia Library.
+These priorities were taken into account via the weighted voting process and presented at the 3rd and final Public Meeting Input session at the downtown Xenia Library.
 The ideas were gleaned from the "I wish this were a....campaign," as well as the online campaign, and results from previous meetings.
-Xenia has spoken, and the top uses the architects were instructed to further develop into the top three concepts along with a conceptual probable costs budget were:
+As presented at the August meeting, the top uses the architects were instructed to further develop into the top three concepts along with a conceptual probable costs budget were:

 1. Arts/Culture (by far and away!)